boytchev/suica/docs/events.md

 JS:
 proactive( );
 ```
 Command.
 Turns on proactive mode.
-Normal mouse motion events only occur when the mouse is moved into, over or out of an object.
-In proactive mode these events are triggered even when the mouse is stationary, but an object moves into, under or out of the mouse.
+Normal pointer motion events only occur when the pointer is moved into, over or out of an object.
+In proactive mode these events are triggered even when the pointer is stationary, but an object moves into, under or out of the pointer.

 [<kbd><img src="../examples/snapshots/events-proactive.jpg" width="300"></kbd>](../examples/events-proactive.html)

 Proactive mode is resource consuming.
-For every frame all objects in Suica are tested against the mouse position.
-When a proactive event occurs Suica executes the assigned event handler and passes the latest mouse `event` structure as a parameter to the handler.
+For every frame all objects in Suica are tested against the pointer position.
+When a proactive event occurs Suica executes the assigned event handler and passes the latest pointer `event` structure as a parameter to the handler.